 N: Where we physically met was at an ad agency though.

-B: But I don’t think that needs to be apart of it though.
-What brought us together was that we had a similar vision.
+B: What brought us together was that we had a similar vision.

 BYO: What is that vision?

-N: But all those underground creativities is isolated within the other groups of people who are also doing cool things.
-You have these group of friends that are shooting over here, and they kind of get each other and work together, and then you have another group of friends and they do the same, and they all come together online to like each other’s stuff, but what I found was that these groups never connect with each other.
+N: There are creatives out there but they’re all isolated within their individual communities.
+You have this group of friends that is shooting over here and they get each other and work together, and then you have another group of friends and they do the same, and they all come together online to like each other’s stuff, but what I found was that these groups never connect with each other.

-B: Yeah in a way that’s organic for them.
-We just offer the platform and showcase/spotlight the talents of these people and then how they decide to collaborate ...
+B: We just offer the platform and showcase the talents of these people and then how they decide to collaborate is up to them.

 BYO: So you just bring them together and let them work on whatever?

-N: Well it has to tie back to exploring cultural and ethnic diversity but yeah that’s how I feel that it’s organically grown to this point.
-We didn’t really plan any of this perse.
-It wasn’t like, we are going to do this shoot, it was more like let’s just connect with this person and see what they want to do and then we just pull it together for them’, and then it grows from there.
+N: Well it has to tie back to exploring cultural and ethnic diversity but yeah that’s how we’ve organically grown to this point.
+We didn’t really plan any of this per se.
+It wasn’t like, ‘we are going to do this shoot’, it was more like, ‘let’s just connect with this person and see what they want to do and we can help pull it together for them’, and then it grows from there.
 And the pie in Sydney is so small it just makes sense for everyone to grow the pie together instead of trying to take as much of the limited amount of work that exists.

-BYO: What does diversity mean to you guys?
-You talk about diversity and wanting to represent the alternative but what does that mean?
+BYO: You talk about diversity and wanting to represent that but what does that mean?

-N: Look, my background, I wasn’t even born here, I was born in India.
-So I’ve got immigrant background, he’s from South Africa but then you look at all the media in Australia and still, I mean I don’t want to make it a race thing - it’s not about that, but they say there’s equality and that Australia is very forward thinking but you look at all the images we have and they cater to a specific audience.
+N: I wasn’t born here.
+I’ve got immigrant background, he’s from South Africa, but you look at all the media in Australia and still - I mean I don’t want to make it a race thing, it’s not about that - but they say there’s equality and that Australia is forward thinking but you look at all the images we have and they cater to a specific audience.
 There are so many people in this country that don’t relate to that.
 That’s where I’m coming from when we talk about diversity.
 Diversity in its simplest form is - can we get different kinds of faces, can we get different kinds of imagery created?

-BYO: You said there’s misrepresentation and asked whether Australia was scared of diversity? and one of my questions is that, well do you think the reason for the lack of diversity in Australia is because of resistance?
+BYO: Do you think the reason for the lack of representation in Australia is because of resistance?
 How do you plan on breaking that?
-Maybe someone else has tried this in the past and they weren’t successful because of resistance from mainstream media?
+What if someone else has tried this in the past and they weren’t successful because of resistance from mainstream media?

 BYO: So your ultimate goal is not mainstream media?
 But don’t you think it’s important to get different people into mainstream media?